 Looking for a new loan for your investment property?
 The table displays a collection of some of the lowest investment home loan rates on the market.

 Base criteria of: a $400,000 loan amount, variable, principal & interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 The product and rate must be clearly published on the product provider’s web site.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 17 February 2020.
+Rates correct as at 18 May 2020.
 View disclaimer.

 What is a property manager?